objcio/articles/2014-09-10-rapid-prototyping-in-swift-playgrounds.md

 tags: article
 ---

-Many developers enjoy building Mac or iOS applications because of how quickly one can create a viable application using the Cocoa frameworks.
+Many developers enjoy building OS X or iOS applications because of how quickly one can create a viable application using the Cocoa frameworks.
 Even complex applications can be designed and built by small teams, in large part because of the capabilities provided by the tools and frameworks on these platforms.
-Swift playgrounds build on this tradition of rapid development, and they have the potential to change the way that we design and write Mac and iOS applications.
+Swift playgrounds build on this tradition of rapid development, and they have the potential to change the way that we design and write OS X and iOS applications.

 For those not familiar with the concept, Swift playgrounds are interactive documents where Swift code is compiled and run live as you type.
 Results of operations are presented in a step-by-step timeline as they execute, and variables can be logged and inspected at any point.
 Playgrounds can be created within an existing Xcode project or as standalone bundles that run by themselves.